 Accumulated slash piles from forest harvesting have been burned by landowners in the past, reducing the fire hazard.
-There will be little to no fire use associated with forest harvest in the next 18 years.
+There will be little to no fire use associated with forest harvest in the years prior to 2043.
 Current forest landowners have their own firefighting crews and contractors to aid in suppression of any potential fires.